 What hurts NBA Playgrounds 2 is that the shot percentages often seem nonsensical.
 Our first run through the game’s Season Mode had us guiding the Suns with Steve Nash and Cedric Ceballos, an excellent three-point shooter and former Slam Dunk champion, respectively.
-And yet Nash’s success rate on the meter never topped 35 percent, and Ceballos was good for several missed dunks per game.
+And yet Nash’s success rate on the meter never topped 35 per cent, and Ceballos was good for several missed dunks per game.
 That flies in the face of the game’s ratings along with any kind of logic (or fun).

 It’s hard to express how frustrated we became as the misses piled up.
 We had to hold our breath on breakaway dunks, and even resorted to taking short jumpers because those had inexplicably higher make percentages.
-Suffice to say that when you’ve made people choose shooting bunnies over insane dunks and alley-oops because they miss too often you’ve missed the mark as a fast-paced arcade game.
+Suffice to say that when you’ve made people choose shooting bunnies over insane dunks and alley-oops because they miss too often, you’ve missed the mark as a fast-paced arcade game.

 On the bright side, there have been noticeable strides made with defense and rebounding, making it at least possible to shut down your opponents with good positioning, aggressiveness on the ball and well-timed rebound attempts — the one caveat is that put-back jams are way too common, to the point that we’d expect a patch at some point.
 Tossing the ball off the backboard for a dunk is also a fun addition.

 Playgrounds 2 tries to keep things lively with its Lottery Pick system, which is just a renamed version of the power-ups seen in the first game.
-There are a few more, and they seem to trigger more often this time, but some are poorly explained, and we could never shake the feeling that the CPU team pulled far better ones than we did.
+There is a few more, and they seem to trigger more often this time, but some are poorly explained, and we could never shake the feeling that the CPU team pulled far better ones than we did.

 If any improvements were made visually we couldn’t tell.
 It’s entirely serviceable, and it animates smoothly, but the quality varies considerably from player to player, some of whom you’d be hard pressed to identify if their names weren’t there.
 The audio has a little more variety as you can select one of several YouTubers to pair with Ian Eagle, but it’s sort of pick your poison as none of them add much to the game.

 Easily the most significant changes in NBA 2K Playgrounds 2 occur in how players and gear are unlocked, and how the single-player portion is structured.
-Gone are tournament ladders, replaced with a 15-game season where you guide a single team through its conference and maybe on to a championship.
+Gone are tournament ladders, replaced with a 15-game season in which you guide a single team through its conference and maybe on to a championship.
 There are multiple difficulty settings, and a full campaign can be completed in a couple of hours, making it an upgrade from its predecessor.

 Of course, it isn’t mandatory, as you can earn in-game currency to purchase packs of cards to unlock them, but the costs are substantial, and the process is painstaking.
 A second currency is used for cosmetic items — shoes, shorts, etc. — and is even harder to come by with paltry amounts arriving in the five-card packs.